-Fishing has been had on deeper edges of structure.
-We are –kind of- in a deep winter pattern but with open water mentality.
+Fishing has been had on deeper edges of the structure.
+We are –kind of- in a deep winter pattern but with an open water mentality.
 Fishing deep, right now, is the key.
-Next week, with the weather pattern coming through, could change many factors but right now deep is the key due to water temps.
+Next week, given the weather pattern coming through, many factors could change, but deep is the key due to water temps.

-Mid-lake structures are holding some great bait fish and great fish right behind them.
-For panfish you will still want to seek shallow bays and areas.
-Muskies you will want to be in that 10’ foot plus range but keep an eye on the shallower rock and humps.
+Mid-lake structures are holding some plentiful baitfish and great fish right behind them.
+For panfish, you will still want to seek shallow bays and areas.
+Muskies, you will want to be in that 10′ foot plus range but keep an eye on the shallower rock and humps.
 Walleyes are coming in at slot lengths all over the spectrum.
 Perch are holding both shallow and deep.

 Seventy plus fish per trip are being reported with walleyes.
 Perch limits and panfish, crappies and sunfish, are also being reported.

-The fishing is great but only great if you make it up and get out fishing.
+The fishing is excellent but only outstanding if you make it up and get out fishing.
 Ask your resort manager or fishing guide where the best areas to fish are.
-They will tell you and you will get fish.
+They will tell you, and you will get fish.
 All resorts and guides are reporting great fishing.
 Mille Lacs is a great lake and is producing some great fish right now.

 Here is some info from Bard Hawthrone of Hawthrone Outdoors: